aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/use-checksum-and-supplement-data/_index.md

 - EAN8
 - BooklandEAN
 ### **Aspose.BarCode and Supplement Data**
-It is possible to encode 2 or 5 Digit Supplement Data in the barcode using Supplement.SupplementData[ ](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/supplementproperties/properties/data)property of BarcodeGenerator class.
+It is possible to encode 2 or 5 Digit Supplement Data in the barcode using [Supplement.SupplementData](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/supplementproperties/properties/data)property of BarcodeGenerator class.
 Moreover, the space between the main barcode and supplemental barcode can also be customized by using the Supplement.SupplementData property of all barcode generating classes.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodes-SetSupplementData-SetSupplementData.cs" >}}